 There are few refuges for urban wildlife around Baltimore.
 This has resulted in wildlife migrating into vacant and overgrown properties.
 Mammals such as bats, woodchucks, possum, and fox make their homes in our garden.
 Majestic birds such as condors, red-tailed hawks, and great horned owls can often be found resting in our garden.

-Currently we have four ducks - all females.
+Currently we a small flock of ducks.
 Male ducks are called 'drakes'.
-We keep ducks to reduce garden pests, education, and eggs.
+We keep ducks to reduce garden pests, promote waterfowl education, and their delicious eggs.
 Nutritionally, duck eggs are superior to chicken eggs.
-Our ducks include Zelda the Ancona, Matilda the Rouan, Duck Marie the Cayuga, and Psyduck the Blue Swedish.

-We have two young Pilgrim Geese - Filbert (white) and his mate Nutmeg (gray).
+We have two young geese - Filbert the Pilgrim Goose and his mate Rapunzel the Sebastopol Goose.
 Our geese provide protection to the waterfowl flock by running off predators.
 They do lay eggs, but are seasonal layers only laying in spring.

 The European Honeybee (apis mellifera) is an important pillar for agriculture.
 More than 30% of our fruits & vegetables depend on pollinators while 90% of native plants worldwide require pollinators.
 Both honeybees and native pollinators are faced with tremendous challenges to include foreign parasites, habitat destruction, diseases, and some byproducts in pesticides.